 Display ad types

-Responsive ads, image ads, rich media ads, interactive elements, animation, custom Gmail ads, mobile app ads… you have a lot of choice on the GDN, and that’s why Display ads are appealing and invite clicks (engagement).
+Responsive display ads, image ads, rich media ads, interactive elements, animation, custom Gmail ads, mobile app ads… you have a lot of choice on the GDN, and that’s why Display ads are appealing and invite clicks (engagement).

 “Visualization works from a human perspective because we respond to and process visual data better than any other type of data.
 In fact, the human brain processes images 60,000 times faster than text, and 90 percent of information transmitted to the brain is visual.
 Since we are visual by nature, we can use this skill to enhance data processing and organizational effectiveness.”—T-Sciences